 If you are a father and want to ask the court for physical custody, do not let gender stereotypes stop you.
 If both you and the mother work full-time, and the kids have after-school care, you may be on equal footing.
 In fact, if you have more flexible hours than the mother, you could have a leg up.
 In any event, the judge will look at what's best for the children.
 So if you think that you should have primary custody and that you can persuade the judge that it's in the kids' best interests, you should go ahead and ask for custody.
 If you present yourself as willing and able to parent, it will go a long way towards challenging any lingering prejudice against you as a father.

 In a word, yes.
-Even when a parent leaves to avoid a dangerous or highly unpleasant situation, if the parent hopes to have physical custody at a later time it's unwise to leave the children behind.
-The parent who leaves sends a message to the court that the other parent is a suitable choice for physical custody.
+Even when a parent leaves to avoid a dangerous or highly unpleasant situation, if the parent hopes to have physical custody later, it's unwise to leave them behind.
+The parent who leaves may end up sending a message to the court that the other parent is suitable for physical custody.

 For more articles and FAQs on child custody and visitation, see Nolo's Child Custody, Child Support & Visitation section.